 She finally came to the door she was looking for - one of the only lecture halls housed in the VI Labs building.
 She slipped in quietly and took a seat near the door.
 Lei Huang was near the end of his lecture.
 About AI simulation, from the sound of things.
 Lei Huang was a man in his late 20s with short brown hair and a look of perpetual excitement over his work.
 He was a technician at SunTech, and he was also a HKUST alumni and recurring guest lecturer.
 Aaand… a friend?
 Sort of?
 Yan Sun often went down to the VI workshops in the Tower in her spare time - she had been hanging onto his chair and looking over his shoulder at the screens in the workshops since he was an intern.
 Long before she had any clue what any of the code that filled the screens meant.

 Yan Sun remained frozen in place for a moment after the unfamiliar girl disappeared into the room.
-Does she go report it right away?
+Should she go report it right away?
 Maybe she had permission to access it.
 It did seem like she knew the code.
 She hesitantly approached the open door, peeking inside.
 The storage room was cramped and dimly lit, with rows of shelves that housed various components and fully assembled systems.
-The decommissioned geth was mounted upright on a rolling base, much like a biology-class skeleton, and the unexpected sight of it right next to the doorway was enough to prompt a startled breath.
+The decommissioned geth was mounted upright on a rolling base, much like a biology-class skeleton, and the unexpected sight of the bipedal, robotic geth platform right next to the doorway was enough to prompt a startled breath.

-The sound caused the stranger inside to spin around from the shelf she’d been turned toward, blinking when she spotted Yan Sun.
+The sound caused the stranger inside to spin around from the shelf she had been turned toward, blinking when she spotted Yan Sun.
 Her gaze darted around for a moment.

 “Uhm… no, I was just-... uh… are you allowed to be in here?”

 The girl’s reply took a moment, eyebrows furrowing slightly.
 She was holding what looked like one of the high-end asari omni-tools.
 A Nexus.
 “Uhh… are you?”